Coeur/jastor/README.md

 It supports nested types, arrays, NSString, NSNumber, NSDate and more.

 Jdimo is NOT a JSON parser.
-For that, you have [JSONKit](https://github.com/johnezang/JSONKit), [yajl](https://github.com/gabriel/yajl-objc) and many others.
+For that, you have NSJSONSerialization.

-The name sounds like **JSON to Object**er.
+The name sounds like **JSON Dictionary to Model Object**.
 Or something.

-**Upgrade from previous version:**

-Add `dealloc` mehtods to your models and nillify your peoperties.
-Automattic `dealloc` is no longer done by Jdimo.

 Examples